Lightning strike

 • To avoid the risk of ground currents, a distance of at least 1 metre from the wall is recommended.

-• A forest area with small trees is safer than a clearing.
+• A forest area with small trees is safer than an open area.

 • In the open, it is best to squat with knees and feet together and to keep contact with the ground as small as possible to reduce the chance of injury from ground currents.
 Sitting on a dry rucksack or rope can also reduce the chance of being affected by ground currents.
 But do not lie on the ground!

 • Metal does not attract electricity, but it is a good conductor.
 Any conductor worn above shoulder height significantly increases the chance of a direct lightning strike.
-Skis or other metal poles, snowshoes or the antenna on a rucksack can act as lightning conductors
+Skis, ski poles or other metal poles, ice axes, or antennas on a backpack can act as lightning conductors.

 Source: Pixabay